aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EPUB to MD via Java" h2="Convert EPUB file to MD by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate EPUB to MD conversion feature in their Java applications.
+This two-step process involves the use of Aspose.PDF for Java and Aspose.Cells for Java.

+The first step involves rendering EPUB to XLSX using Aspose.PDF for Java.
+This API provides a wide range of features to manipulate PDF documents.
+It enables developers to convert PDF documents to various other formats such as XLSX, HTML, and EPUB.
+It also provides features to create, edit, and manipulate PDF documents.

+The second step involves converting XLSX to MD using Spreadsheet Programming API Aspose.Cells for Java.
+This API provides a wide range of features to manipulate spreadsheets.
+It enables developers to create, edit, and manipulate spreadsheets in various formats such as XLSX, XLS, and MD.
+It also provides features to convert spreadsheets to various other formats such as HTML, PDF, and EPUB.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate EPUB to MD conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render EPUB to XLSX.
-In the second step, you can convert XLSX to MD by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate EPUB to MD conversion feature in their Java applications.
+This two-step process involves the use of Aspose.PDF for Java and Aspose.Cells for Java.
+Aspose.PDF for Java enables developers to render EPUB to XLSX and Aspose.Cells for Java enables developers to convert XLSX to MD.
+This comprehensive suite of APIs provides a wide range of features to manipulate PDF documents and spreadsheets.
+It also provides features to convert documents and spreadsheets to various other formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}